sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 > 0.000976563319199322
 ```

-From that experience, we can see two problems:
+From this we can see two problems:

 - With large numbers, most of the time the computation doesn't finish
-- With small number, the result can be very inaccurate, by multiple order of magnitude
+- With small numbers, the result can be very inaccurate, by multiple orders of magnitude

 In order to understand what is happening, we need to look at how real numbers are encoded in computers, more specifically "floating point" encoding in this case.

 Key points about floating points numbers:

-- because each number is encoded on a finite number of bit, the number of floating point number that can be represented in a computer is finite.
+- because each number is encoded on a finite number of bit, the number of floating point numbers that can be represented in a computer is finite
-- most of the time, the floating point number is an approximation of the real number.
-This causes rounding issues.
+- most of the time, a floating point number is an approximation of a real number.
+This causes rounding issues
-- as the size of the number represented increases, the size of the "gap" between two consecutive number will grow by step.
+- as the size of the number represented increases, the size of the "gap" between two consecutive numbers will increase step by step

 > Squeezing infinitely many real numbers into a finite number of bits requires an approximate representation.
 Although there are infinitely many integers, in most programs the result of integer computations can be stored in 32 bits.
 In contrast, given any fixed number of bits, most calculations with real numbers will produce quantities that cannot be exactly represented using that many bits.
 Therefore the result of a floating-point calculation must often be rounded in order to fit back into its finite representation.
 This rounding error is the characteristic feature of floating-point computation.
 >